MenendezON/hello-world-frontend/README.md

   - [❓ FAQ (OPTIONAL) ](#-faq-optional-)
   - [📝 License ](#-license-)

-# 📖 Ruby on Rails - Hello world React Rails app <a name="about-project"></a>
+# 📖 Hello world frontend app <a name="about-project"></a>

-Set up a "Hello world" project as one app with Webpack.
-By now you've used many different gems with Rails and this exercise will have you connect previous knowledge with new knowledge as you get a chance to use Webpack with jsbundling-rails gem.
+**Hello world app** is a full web project, split into two parts, the front-end, and the back-end.
+The front-end is based on react and the <a href="https://github.com/MenendezON/hello-world-backend">back-end</a> on ruby on rails using Postgresql for the database.

 ## 🛠 Built With <a name="built-with"></a>